ServiceNowDevProgram/code-snippets/Service Portal Widgets/Drag & drop Widget/readme.md

 # Drag and Drop Widget

 ## Description
-This widget allows users to interactively assign objects to other items within a web interface.
+This widget allows users to interactively move objects from a side to another within Service Portal.

-In fact, users can seamlessly drag and drop objects, providing an intuitive way to map one item to another.
+The core benefit of this widget is the drag and drop functionality that provide the user a way to dinamically drag and drop objects in the Service Portal.
+Starting from this demo, through the customization they could be built even more interesting features for clients.

 ## Installation